oroinc/documentation/user_guide/activities_add_attachment.rst

   - Leave a comment, if necessary

   - Define the attachment owner.
-Only the owner and users with roles that enable management/viewing of the owner's attachments will be able to manage/view the attachment.
+Only the owner and users with whose :ref:`roles <user-guide-user-management-permissions>` that enable management/viewing of the owner's attachments will be able to manage/view the attachment.

 .. image:: ./img/activities/add_attachment_form.png